Start typing and press enter to search

 If your letter does not outline this information, we suggest that you obtain legal advice.

-The most common place to appeal a visa refusal decision to is the Administrative Appeals Tribunal (AAT).
-There are strict time limits when appealing to the AAT so it is very important to read the appeal deadline in your visa refusal letter carefully.
-Unfortunately, AAT appeal deadlines cannot be extended.
+The most common place to appeal a visa refusal decision to is the Administrative Review Tribunal (ART).
+There are strict time limits when appealing to the ART so it is very important to read the appeal deadline in your visa refusal letter carefully.
+Unfortunately, ART appeal deadlines cannot be extended.
 You can read more about this process on our Administrative Appeals Tribunal page.

 Some visa refusal decisions are appealed to the courts instead.
 For example, when the Minister for Immigration personally decides to refuse a visa based on character grounds.
 You can read more about this process on our Court appeals page.